Strong local uniqueness for the vacant set of random interlacements: Denouement

-\textbf{Acknowledgement.} \black This work was supported by EPSRC grant EP/Z000580/1. \black SG's research was partially supported by the SERB grant SRG/2021/000032, a grant from the Department of Atomic Energy, Government of India, under project 12R\&DTFR5.010500 and in part by a grant from the Infosys Foundation as a member of the Infosys-Chandrasekharan virtual center for Random Geometry.
+\textbf{Acknowledgement.} SG's research was partially supported by the SERB grant SRG/2021/000032, a grant from the Department of Atomic Energy, Government of India, under project 12R\&DTFR5.010500 and in part by a grant from the Infosys Foundation as a member of the Infosys-Chandrasekharan virtual center for Random Geometry.
+The research of PFR is supported by the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (grant agreement No 101171046).
+This work was supported in part by EPSRC grant EP/Z000580/1, and PFR thanks the Newton Institute for its hospitality.
 YS's work was supported by EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).